 Language models have always suffered from biases, like essentially any other machine learning model [56].
-Word 93 94 embeddings, representations that encode semantic relationships between words as numeric vectors, can capture gender 95 biases if they are developed using a corpus containing such biases [13].
-With the introduction of transformer-based 96 architectures [83], the language generation capabilities of these models have improved significantly [19].
-Transformers 97 98 are advanced neural network architectures that utilize self-attention mechanisms to process sequences of data, such as 99 text, in parallel.
-This allows them to exploit the context and relationships within the data, leading to more accurate and 100 coherent text generation.
-However, they require huge datasets for training [74].
-The training data is typically collected 101 from text on the web, which is prone to containing stereotypical text [23]; thus, during training, a model can encode 102 103 stereotypes-as well as, perhaps, perceptions about stereotypes themselves, as studied in this paper.
-Researchers have 104 Manuscript submitted to ACM studied what different types of biases exist in these models.
-Bias against Muslims has been observed in LLMs, especially GPT-3 [1].
-Gender stereotypes in LLMs have also been identified [73], as well as racial bias in models [57].
-Other studies have highlighted bias due to language dialect [12], disability [43], and sexual orientation [29].
+[13] showed, 93 94 for example, that word embeddings-a representation technique used to represent text as numeric vectors that encode 95 semantic relationships between words-can capture gender biases if they are developed using a corpus containing 96 gender biases.
+With the introduction of transformer-based architectures [83], the language generation capabilities of 97 98 these models have improved significantly [19].
+Transformers are advanced neural network architectures that utilize 99 self-attention mechanisms to process sequences of data, such as text, in parallel.
+This allows them to exploit the context 100 and relationships within the data, leading to more accurate and coherent text generation.
+However, they require huge 101 datasets for training [74].
+The training data is typically collected from text on the web, which is prone to containing 102 103 stereotypical text [23]; thus, during training, a model can encode stereotypes-as well as, perhaps, perceptions about 104 Manuscript submitted to ACM stereotypes themselves, as studied in this paper.
+Researchers have studied what different types of biases exist in these models.
+[1] highlighted bias against Muslims in LLMs especially GPT-3.
+[73] highlighted gender stereotypes in LLMs.
+[57] highlighted racial bias in models, bias due to language dialect [12], disability [43] and sexual orientation [29].